Walmart: Labor relations

-With over 2.3 million employees worldwide, Walmart has faced a torrent of lawsuits and issues with regards to its workforce.
+With over 2.3 million employees worldwide, Walmart has faced lawsuits and issues with regards to its workforce.
 These issues involve low wages, poor working conditions, inadequate health care, and issues involving the company's strong anti-union policies.
 In November 2013, the National Labor Relations Board (NLRB) announced that it had found that in 13 U.S. states, Wal-Mart had pressured employees not to engage in strikes on Black Friday, and had illegally disciplined workers who had engaged in strikes.
 Critics point to Walmart's high turnover rate as evidence of an unhappy workforce, although other factors may be involved.
-Approximately 70 percent of its employees leave within the first year.
+Approximately 70% of its employees leave within the first year.
 Despite this turnover rate, the company is still able to affect unemployment rates.
 This was found in a study by Oklahoma State University which states, "Walmart is found to have substantially lowered the relative unemployment rates of blacks in those counties where it is present, but to have had only a limited impact on relative incomes after the influences of other socio-economic variables were taken into account."

 Walmart is the largest private employer in the United States, with 1.6 million employees as of 2020.
 Walmart employs almost five times as many people as IBM, the second-largest employer.
 Walmart employs more African Americans than any other private employer in the United States.

 While 4.6% of all retail workers, and 16.5% of all U.S. grocery workers, were unionized as of 2020, Walmart does not employ unionized labor and actively discourages unionization and collective bargaining.

+In 2017, Walmart launched its free in-house training program, Walmart Academy, to teach associates customer service skills, retail math, and how to use new technology.